RPI-WCL/Athena_LibDDDAS/README.md

 # Athena_LibCPS

-##### This repository contains an extension of the Athena proof library for reasoning about higher-level properties of cyber-physical systems
+### This repository contains an extension of the Athena proof library for reasoning about higher-level properties of Cyber-Physical Systems

 ##### ATHENA: